adamduvick/adamduvick.github.io/docs/guacamole.md

 ## Ingredients

 - 2 ripe avocados
-- 1/4 red pepper
+- ¼ red pepper
-- 3/4 cup red onion
+- ¾ c red onion
 - 2 big or 3 small cloves of garlic
 - About 15 springs of fresh cilantro
 - A pinch and a half of taco seasoning